 Refusing to stop for water/snacks until we are running LOW on gas

-now. you can get all fancy and mix the trail mix up with a wee bit of maple syrup + some spices then bake together. but this is a quick, simple trail mix that’s super easy to whip up (even in the gas station parking lot) + filled with goodness for that pretty little noggin of yours: nuts, pumpkin seeds, blueberries and dark chocolate. so much GOODNESS!
+You can get all fancy and mix the trail mix up with a wee bit of maple syrup + some spices then bake together.
+This is a quick, simple trail mix that’s super easy to whip up (even in the gas station parking lot) + filled with goodness for that pretty little noggin of yours: nuts, pumpkin seeds, blueberries and dark chocolate. so much GOODNESS!

-after a 34-hr road trip across some beautiful country… we ended up in the mountains up in Northern Idaho as I mentioned earlier. the views and foliage are simply breath-taking!
-I’ll have to admit I am falling in love with this state. however, it’s not our end-destination… we stayed in Idaho for three weeks while the hubster wrapped up some additional training. then headed out further west and north to the great state of Washington.
+After a 34-hr road trip across some beautiful country, we ended up in the mountains up in Northern Idaho.
+The views and foliage are simply breath-taking!
+I’ll have to admit I am falling in love with this state.
+However, it’s not our end-destination… we stayed in Idaho for three weeks while the hubster wrapped up some additional training before heading out further west and north to the great state of Washington.

-anywho. the point is we made it safely to our destination…. we have a roof over our heads… and clothes on our backs. we are still a wee bit groggy from all the travels + catching up on our hydration and trying to find some sort of routine in our new residence.
+The point is we made it safely to our destination.
+Plus, we have a roof over our heads and clothes on our backs.
+We are still a wee bit groggy from all the travels + catching up on our hydration and trying to find some sort of routine in our new residence.

 give yourself some grace… when life kicks you in the lady bits, give yourself some grace to breathe + make mistakes + rest

-that’s apparently it. give yourself some grace and when you are able start falling back into a routine to set up a foundation for yourself. whether that’s setting up time in the morning for YOU to focus on prayer/gratitude, craving out 30 minutes for a workout, binge watching Netflix with the hubster when the kiddos hit the sheets… set time for YOU + start making a routine that puts a smile on your face.
+Give yourself some grace and when you are able start falling back into a routine to set up a foundation for yourself.
+Whether that’s setting up time in the morning for YOU to focus on prayer/gratitude, craving out 30 minutes for a workout, binge watching Netflix with the hubster when the kiddos hit the sheets… set time for YOU + start making a routine that puts a smile on your face.